JEN5812/JEN5812/README.md

 ## 🔧 What I’ve Been Working On

 ### 🧠 [AI-Powered Boggle Solver](https://github.com/JEN5812/Boggle_Project)
-- A Python-based solver for the classic Boggle word game.
-- Uses recursive depth-first search with prefix pruning to find valid words.
+- Developed an AI-powered Boggle solver that autonomously navigates the board using a depth-first search (DFS) algorithm enhanced with heuristic pruning techniques.
 - Optimized for speed (944 words in 0.003s) with dynamic move tracking.

 ### 🌐 [HydroCams Website](https://github.com/HydroCams-Team/HydroCams-Website)